-Based on the quality of the proposals submitted, up to ten projects are selected annually and given funding (a stipend of $400 to the student, $200 to the faculty mentor, and up to $150 for supplies.) to create a body of work.
+Based on the quality of the proposals submitted, up to ten projects are selected annually and given funding (a stipend of $400 to the student, $200 in professional development funds to the faculty mentor, and up to $150 for supplies.) to create a body of work.
 By accepting funding from the Undergraduate Research, Scholarship and Creativity Office, students agree to complete their work in accordance with the stipulations, expectations and deadlines of the program, and URSCO guidelines.

 During the year, AIR participants participate in group meetings held two or three times a semester.
 These meetings allow the artists to share their work-in-progress and their challenges with each other.
 The AIR Program will conclude each year with a cumulative spring exhibit/showcase in association with URSCO’s Thomas Undergraduate Research and Creativity Expo and an Honors College Artist in Residence Showcase.